tux99/m1000_manager/README.md

   You need to be connected to the internet to do this as this will contact the Strawberry Perl CPAN repository and download and install Perl-Tk automatically all in one go.

+- Time::HiRes
+  a Perl library module for high resolution timers.
+  Install it from CPAN over the internet.
+  Type the following into an open Windows command prompt: cpan Time::HiRes

 - Win32API-MIDI  ( http://search.cpan.org/dist/Win32API-MIDI/MIDI.pm )